 For a meatier handheld meal, try this Breakfast Burrito that has a similar spicy flavor profile all wrapped up in a tortilla.

-- 1 pound ground pork hot breakfast sausage, crumbled
+- 1 pound ground pork hot breakfast sausage crumbled (substitute mild breakfast sausage for less spicy flavor)

 - 6 tablespoons sour cream